-June is Great Outdoors Month so head outside and enjoy your natural surroundings as part of the month-long celebration embracing the outdoor spirit of America!
-Did you know that spending time in nature is good for your health?
+The end of the COVID is within our sites in 2021, and you probaly discoverd that spending time in nature is good for your health.
 Luckily, there are countless ways to enjoy the outdoors in Washington County — walking; hiking; biking; backpacking; camping; kayaking; canoeing; fishing; hunting; rock climbing and even hobbies like birdwatching and nature photography.
 With five national parks, eight state parks and two resource management areas, Washington County is the perfect destination for your next nature experience in the great outdoors!

 For school-age children, time in nature is associated with better cognitive development.
 Even the elderly can improve their cognition by spending time in a natural setting.
 Nature can also help those suffering from chronic illnesses and conditions such as diabetes and hypertension.
 Diabetics who spend time in a natural setting are more physically active and demonstrate better blood sugar control while those with hypertension experience improved blood pressure.
 From a mental health perspective, spending time in nature decreases anxiety and negative thinking, lowering levels of depression and stress.
 Experiences in nature have even been proven to help those with insomnia, ADHD and bipolar disorder.